algobot76/my-cs-notes/rust/the-rust-book/README.md

 - Shadowing allows you to change the type of a variable.

-## Chapter 10: Generic Types, Traits, and Lifetimes
+## 10. Generic Types, Traits, and Lifetimes

 ### Validating References with Lifetimes